pointOfive/Home/Analysis/README.md

 <br>

-As models become more flexible they can naturally find more complex generalizations; however, they also begin to pick up spurious idiosyncracies in the data.
+As models become more flexible they can naturally find more complex generalizations; however, they also begin to pick up spurious idiosyncrasies in the data.
 So while they improve in some parts of the feature space, they begin to overfit in others.
 This becomes a question of diminishing appropriate out of sample generalizations in the face of increasing in sample over generalization.
 One position on this issue is to increase out of sample prediction regardless.